-Transfer Credit to Purdue
+Transfer Credit Guidelines

 You may transfer an unlimited number of college credits to Purdue but must earn at least 32 Purdue credits to earn a degree from the University.
 Below is information about how credit transfers to Purdue.

-It was earned at a regionally accredited institution.
+- It was earned at a regionally accredited institution.

-It is college-level coursework (not remedial or developmental).
+- It is college-level coursework (not remedial or developmental).

-You received a grade of at least C-.
+- You received a grade of at least C-.